Community Links

 • Parking???
 Living so close to where your classes are is amazing because you do not have to worry about finding a parking spot!

-If you are someone who enjoys peace and quiet over convenience don’t worry, there are many off-campus locations that will suit your needs just fine.
+If you are someone who enjoys peace and love comfort, there are many off-campus locations that will suit your needs.

-Many off-campus apartment complexes offer a variety of amenities that on-campus apartments don’t offer such as: washer and dryer, on-site pools, clubhouse, pet-friendly apartments, and much more.
+Many off-campus apartments offer a variety of amenities that on-campus apartments don’t offer such as: washer and dryer, on-site pools, clubhouse, pet-friendly apartments, and much more.

 Many engineering students have found Ananda Apartments to be a convenient place to live near Purdue.
 To view a detailed list of on-campus and off-campus apartments available for rent near Purdue University visit purdueguru.com.